modin-project/modin/docs/flow/modin/core/dataframe/algebra.rst

     it automatically but note that this requires repartitioning, which is a much more expensive operation than the binary function itself.

+This operator performs best when both operands have identical partitioning and the number of partitions of an operand equals to the number of CPUs so that each single partition gets processed in parallel.

 Fold operator
 -------------
 Applies an argument function that requires knowledge of the whole axis.
 Be aware that providing this knowledge may be expensive because the execution engine has to concatenate partitions along the specified axis.

+This operator performs best when the number of partitions (row or column partitions in depend on the specified axis) equals to the number of CPUs so that each single axis partition gets processed in parallel.

 GroupBy operator
 ----------------